 With this in mind, we have to at least entertain what Dallas Willard writes in regards to Christian teaching (I suggest reading this twice):

 “Should we at least not consider the possibility that this poor result [lack of effectiveness] is not in spite of what we teach and how we teach, but precisely because of it.”

-Put another way, Christian teaching has missed the mark.
+Put another way, Christian teaching has missed the mark in some respects.

 How could they miss?
 They don’t follow the lead of their teacher, Jesus.
 Jesus was one cool dude.
-One guy – changed the whole freaking world.
-He walked the earth and showed us that God is here, now, and wants to be in our lives.
+He changed the whole world.
+He walked the earth (God in the flesh) and showed us that God is here, now, and wants to be in our lives.
 That we’re heirs!
 Friends!
 Family!
 This is really amazing!

 What do you think?

 Thanks for reading,